larseggert/i-d-toolchain/README.md

        kdrfc -h -3 /id/draft-i-d-toolchain-test-00.md
 ```

+Make sure the test markdown document exist in your local directory.

 Here is a breakdown of what the components of this rather long command are:

 * `docker run` executes a given command in a given docker container